Ground Penetrating Radar

 The device also measures the time taken for the radar pulse to travel between the target and the receiver – which indicates the depth and location of the target.

 Ground Penetrating Radar is ideal for locating non-conductive underground pipes and cables that don’t have trace wires or tracer tape; like nylon, blue brute, and plastic conduit.
 Certain pipes and cables can be very difficult to locate using only electromagnetic detection methods, which makes GPR the preferred way to locate them.

-Ground Penetrating Radar used in combination with electromagnetic locating devices and potholing is one of the very best ways to locate underground utilities on your site.
+Ground Penetrating Radar used in combination with electromagnetic service locating devices and potholing is one of the very BEST ways to locate underground utilities on your site.